compressionmonkey/CollegeDataAnalysis/README.md

 the continuing open source projects

 So far we have created an excel crawler that intelligently find a way to convert a certain range or table into a csv file

+In addition, we have gone out and built the predictive analytics to it